KevinCarr42/Adding-Machines/README.md

 ### Summary of Results:
 * Linear regression outperformed most models under most conditions.
+* Classifier and regressor implementations of decision tree models were included.
+Both performed similarly, even though adding 2 numbers should be considered a regression task.
 * There were very interesting visual patterns created by the predictions of some of the models.
 This is related to the randomised input data and model training; re-running the calculations leads to different but similar patterns.
 * The TensorFlow neural network also worked very well in most conditions.
 * Decision Tree and Random Forest models had very high MSE.
 However, these models also tended to out-predict other models in terms of total number of correct answers, especially at lower accuracies.